 "A trend test such as the Cochran-Armitage test (Snedecor and Cochran, 1967) asks whether the results in all dose groups together increase as dose increases.
 A pairwise comparison test such as the Fisher exact test (Fisher, 1950) asks whether an incidence in one dose group is increased over that of the control group.
-By convention, for both tests a statically significant comparison one for which p is less than 0.05 that the increased incidence is due to chance.
+By convention, for both tests a statically significant comparison is one for which p is less than 0.05 that the increased incidence is due to chance.
 Significance in either kind of test is sufficient to reject the hypothesis that chance accounts for the result."

-In the current evaluation, the Cochran-Armitage Test for Trend (Snedecor and Cochran, 1967; one-sided) was used.
-For pairwise comparisons, the Fisher Exact Test (Fisher, 1950; one-sided) was used in the current evaluation to determine if incidences observed in treated groups were different from concurrent controls.
+In the current evaluation, animals sacrificed for interim evaluations or died prior to the interim sacrifices were not included in the statistical evaluations to avoid dilution of a potential carcinogenic effect.
+Additionally, survival was evaluated across dose groups and no significant mortality differences were observed in any of the studies.
+As a result, there was no need to incorporate survival adjustments into the analyses (e.g., Peto prevalence test).
+The Cochran-Armitage Test for Trend (Snedecor and Cochran, 1967; one-sided) was used for trend analysis.
+For pairwise comparisons, the Fisher Exact Test (Fisher, 1950; one-sided) was used to determine if incidences observed in treated groups were different from concurrent controls.
 Furthermore, the 2005 EPA Guidelines for Carcinogen Risk Assessment state that "considerations of multiple comparisons should also be taken into account".
 Multiple comparison methods control the familywise error rate, such that the probability of Type I error (incorrect rejection of the null hypothesis or "false positive") for the pairwise comparisons in the family does not exceed the alpha level.
-In the current evaluation, a Sidak correction method was used to adjust for multiple comparisons.
+In the current evaluation, the Benjamini-Hochberg correction method was used to adjust for multiple comparisons (Benjamini and Hochberg, 1995).

-Forthe current evaluation, statistical significance observed in either test is judged in the context of all of the available evidence.
+For the current evaluation, statistical significance observed in either test is judged in the context of all of the available evidence.
 Statistically significant responses may or may not be biologically significant and vice versa (Hsu and Stedeford, 2010; EPA, 2005).
 If a trend was found to be statistically significant, a closer examination of the tumor incidence was taken to determine whether the data demonstrate a monotonic dose-response where an increase in tumor incidence is expected with corresponding increase in dose.
 Therefore, statistically significant results with fluctuating tumor incidence across doses are not weighed as heavily as those displaying a monotonic dose-response.
 If a pair-wise comparison was found to be statistically significant, a closer examination of the tumor incidence and other lines of evidence was taken to determine whether the response was biologically significant.
 Factors considered in determining the biological relevance of a response are discussed below.

-Given that statistical evaluations were performed at different times for each study, all statistical analyses were reanalyzed for the purposes of this evaluation to ensure consistent methods were applied (TXR# 0057494).
+All statistical analyses were reanalyzed for the purposes of this evaluation to ensure consistent methods were applied (M. Perron; 12-DEC-2017; TXR#0057690).